Top Ukrainian official says Kyiv finds Indian-made components in Russian attack drones

 Further, Ukrainian diplomats raised the issue with EU Sanctions Envoy David O’Sullivan ahead of his recent visit to New Delhi.
 The allegations complicate India’s delicate balance between upholding ties with Russia and adhering to international norms, particularly in relation to exports of dual-use technology.

-India Responds to Allegations of Dual-Use Exports
+India Responds to Dual-Use Export Allegations

 India’s Foreign Ministry, responding to the report, reiterated that the country’s export policies strictly adhere to global non-proliferation obligations.
 Spokesperson Randhir Jaiswal said India employs a robust legal framework to govern the export of dual-use items—those that can be used for both civilian and military applications.
+He added that due diligence processes are in place to prevent violations of Indian laws.
+However, he did not specifically address the Ukrainian claims regarding Vishay and Aura Semiconductor.

 Ukrainian official Andriy Yermak, citing the Hindustan Times report on his official Telegram channel, expressed concern over the presence of Indian parts in hostile drones.
 He stated, “Unfortunately, we are finding Indian components in Russian attack drones.”